-Getting married in Portugal doesn’t automatically allow you to gain the nationality.
+Getting married in Portugal doesn’t automatically allow you to gain nationality.
 Indeed, you won’t be eligible to apply for Portuguese nationality until you’ve been married for three years.
 After this, you can formally apply for a Portuguese passport and national identity card.

-The default system used in Portugal is one of community of property – meaning all property brought into the marriage and acquired while you’re married is communal.
+The default system used in Portugal is one of a community of property – meaning all property brought into the marriage and acquired while you’re married is communal.
 It’s not possible to have this standard arrangement, however, if one of the parties already has children.